Can I resell my COVID tests online? - NewsBreak

 Amazon, eBay, and Facebook have all imposed restrictions on users trying to sell COVID-19 tests, as well as other COVID-related materials like masks.

 If you search Amazon for at-home COVID tests, you’ll see pages of results, including the brand’s own tests.
-What you won’t see, however, are unverified sellers, an Amazon spokesperson tells Nexstar.Can’t get free COVID-19 tests from USPS?
-Here’s what you might be doing wrong
+What you won’t see, however, are unverified sellers, an Amazon spokesperson tells Nexstar.Simple eye test reveals how long you’ll live

 Before COVID test kits are available for purchase through Amazon, the company verifies “the sellers as an authorized manufacturer and/or distributor and perform product compliance reviews.”